 New Zealand maximum demand normally occurs over the winter months from June until the end of August.

-The overall New Zealand demand over the last three months to 12 Feb has been about 2% lower than the same period in 2015, and about 2% lower than the same period in 2016.
+The overall New Zealand demand over the last three months to 14 July has been about the same as the same period in 2017, and about 2% lower than the same period in 2018.

-South Island demand over the last three months to 12 Feb has been about 5% lower than the same period in 2015, and about 3% lower than the same period in 2016.
+South Island demand over the last three months to 14 July has been about 1% higher than the same period in 2017, and about the same as the same period in 2018.

 This demand forecast is one of the inputs to the Hydro Risk Curves (HRCs) – in periods of high demand, such as winter, the HRCs are generally higher as there is a greater demand for hydro generation.
 Similarly, in periods of low demand such as summer, the HRCs are generally lower as there is a reduced demand for hydro generation.
 Note there are a number of other inputs which affect the HRCs and they may not follow this seasonal pattern at all times.

-North Island demand is currently tracking below the demand forecast and South Island demand is also lower than the demand forecast so far this year.
-The aggregated total for the year to date for North Island demand is about 2.1% lower than forecast, and South Island demand is about 3.5% lower than forecast.
-(No update this week)
+The aggregated total for the year to date for North Island demand is about 1.3% lower than the forecast, and South Island demand is about 1.1% higher than forecast.